Timeline of Italian architecture: Renaissance and Baroque

 1456–70 – The Florentine church of Santa Maria Novella, which, built by Alberti, was Renaissance, but had a Romanesque-Gothic exterior.

-1502–10 – Bramante's iconic "Tempietto" is constructed at San Pietro in Montecitorio in the city of Rome.
+1502–10 – Bramante's iconic "Tempietto" is constructed at San Pietro in Montorio in the city of Rome.
 Styles were copied from the classical Temple of Vesta.

 mid-late 16th century – As a revenge against the Protestant Reformation, the Counter Reformation begins, and most Italian cities, especially Rome, are remodelled with magnificent palazzi, fountains and piazzas, as papal patronage invests on architectural splendour.

 1568 – The Church of the Gesù in Rome is constructed by Vignola.
 With an elaborate, powerful and austere facade and rich decorations, it was seen as a prototype for Italian Baroque architecture and is regarded as one of the first buildings in the Baroque style.

 1508–80 – Andrea Palladio and his Palladian villas are constructed all over the Veneto.
 His style became a prototype for Neoclassical architecture, and his designs were copied and imitated for centuries across the world.

 1598–1680 – Gian Lorenzo Bernini becomes one of Italy's most influential architects and designers during the Roman and Italian Baroque period, re-designing the columns in Saint Peter's Square, Vatican City.

 early – mid-18th century – Baroque facades become very popular in churches all over Italy, especially in Southern Italy in cities such as Naples, Lecce, Palermo, Noto, Ragusa and Siracusa.
 Examples include Cathedral of Syracuse, whose Baroque facade was made from 1728 to 1744.

 19th century – The period of industrialisation, new glass and metal structures such as the 1865 Galleria Vittorio Emanuele II in Milan, or the Galleria Umberto I in Naples are constructed.